In-Game Purchase Measurement

 There are two methods for reporting revenue into Gamesight:

-• Configuring Goals - For cases in which revenue is unknown when an event is triggered.
+- Gamesight Console - For cases in which revenue is unknown when an event is triggered, and easier revenue management directly through your Gamesight dashboard.
 This is commonly the case for game or DLC sales which are handled by a distribution platform.
-This revenue value is managed through the Gamesight Console and allow you to both specify revenue values by region and made time-based changes for events such as sales or free weekends.
+This revenue value is managed through the Gamesight Console and allow you to both specify revenue values by region and make time-based changes for events such as sales or free weekends.

 The Configuring Goals guide has more details about how to manage goals for your game.